|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 General Reference: Sea Level Rise

 During the years 2006 and 2007 there were many news reports relating to rapid loss of floating ice from the Canadian Arctic.
 Melting of floating ice does not cause a change in sea level.
-However, the melting of floating ice is a warning of ongoing heat accumulation in the oceans and future rapid melting of land borne polar ice caps that will cause a substantial rise in sea level.
+However, the melting of floating ice is a warning of ongoing net heat absorption by the oceans and future rapid melting of land borne polar ice caps that will cause a substantial rise in sea level.

 World wide sea level measurements show that from 1910 to 1990 the average sea level rose about 1.9 mm /year.
 This sea level increase is attributed to a combination of melting of land borne mountain glaciers and thermal expansion of the oceans.
 Satellite measurements since 1993 show acceleration in the rate of rise of sea level to over 3 mm / year.